surfsire/pihole/README.md

 # pihole
-Block List for PiHole
+## Block Lists for PiHole

-Personal Adlist instead of adding individual sites via blacklist
+### Roku
+Sites potentially pinged by Roku devices.
+Unnessecary for normal operation and/or ad or telemetry related